welschmoor/instaclone-front/README.md

 ## Fail

-- I have failed to implement optimistic response, because I that requires me to redo all backend and have the resolvers return the Comment, Photo, User instead of a simple Boolean
+- I have failed to implement optimistic response, because I that requires me to redo all backend and have the resolvers return the Comment, Photo, User instead of a simple Boolean.
+(I fixed it, see my blog post: `https://dev.to/welschmoor/optimistic-ui-with-graphql-in-apollo-e87`)
 - I failed to implement real-time UI updates for certain components which require loops.
-I will try it again later. woo hoo I managed to implement real-time UI updates after 3 days of struggle!
+I will try it again later.
+Woo hoo I managed to implement real-time UI updates after 3 days of struggle `https://dev.to/welschmoor/optimistic-ui-with-graphql-in-apollo-e87`
-- I failed to implement react router scroll restoration.
+- Need help here!
+I failed to implement react router scroll restoration.
 When I go back from a single picture view, the scroll position I had previously is not remembered and window.scrollTo was of no help, because it scrolls before data loads.
 Solution would be to implement single view ABOVE the picture feed, like a modal.

 ###### ToDo